How to take on a member of staff in your business:

 What else to think about?

 Having the correct employers’ liability insurance is key.
 As a small business you will naturally do your best to limit the possibility of injury or illness to your employees resulting from their work, but if they do have an accident or become ill, your business could be sued for compensation under your employers’ liability insurance.
 As a result, businesses in the UK that employ staff are legally obliged to have employers’ liability insurance to provide cover against a claim from an employee.
-You can read more about this here https://www.gov.uk/employers-liability-insurance
+Check out when you need to get employers' liability insurance here, and read more about the insurance here.

 You will need to set your new employee up on the payroll.
 Your HR company may be able to help you with this, or your accountant.
 It is essential that the pay you agree is in line with the national minimum wage which changes usually every year and is based on the age of your employee.
-You can look this up here https://www.gov.uk/national-minimum-wage
+Find out what you should be paying your staff here, and learn how the recent changes to the national minimum wage will affect your business here.

 Make sure they are equipped to do the role

-I always encourage clients to sit down with their new recruit at the beginning to ensure they are clear about their role, expectations, targets and objectives.
+I always encourage clients to sit down with their new member of staff at the beginning to ensure they are clear about their role, expectations, targets and objectives.
 Be sure to set aside plenty of time to spend with them and not leave them floundering without guidance from you.
 This may feel frustrating when you have your own workload to consider, but investing the time is important.

 How are they getting on?